venicegeo/pz-docs/documents/devguide/17-conventions.md

 All input and output payloads will be JSON.

-Our default JSON style guide is the [Google JSON style guide](https://google.github.io/styleguide/jsoncstyleguide.xml).
+Our default JSON style guide is the <a target="_blank" href="https://google.github.io/styleguide/jsoncstyleguide.xml">Google JSON style guide</a>.

 Our field names will use `lowerCamelCase`, not `under_scores`.